 Course Code Course Credit Content of Subject 40JST001 Theory and Methodology in Japanese Studies A 1 The objective of the lectures is to clarify the theoretical and methodological frameworks that form the basis of Japanese studies, and to gain knowledge and a common understanding about the various academic fields that fall under the category of Japanese studies.
 This will be achieved through an exploration of the latest trends, cutting-edge themes, theories, methods, etc., in each faculty member's field of study, and through a multifaceted approach from the following perspectives.
-The objective is for learners to acquire, through these lectures, the ability to relativize the framework of Japanese studies.
+The objective is for learners to acquire, through these lectures, the ability to relativize the framework of Japanese studies itself and construct a methodology that will lead to the creation of new Japanese studies.
 The ultimate goal of the program is to foster researchers who can play a role in the internationalization of Japanese studies through the above educational effects.
 40JST002 Theory and Methodology in Japanese Studies B 1 The objective of the lectures is to clarify the theoretical and methodological frameworks that form the basis of Japanese studies, and to gain knowledge and a common understanding about the various academic fields that fall under the category of Japanese studies.
 This will be achieved through an exploration of the latest trends, cutting-edge themes, theories, methods, etc., in each faculty member's field of study, and through a multifaceted approach from the following perspectives.
-The objective is for learners to acquire, through these lectures, the ability to relativize the framework of Japanese studies.
+The objective is for learners to acquire, through these lectures, the ability to relativize the framework of Japanese studies itself and construct a methodology that will lead to the creation of new Japanese studies.
 The ultimate goal of the program is to foster researchers who can play a role in the internationalization of Japanese studies through the above educational effects.
 40JST003 Practical Training in Symposium Management A 1 Participants will be involved in the planning and operation of symposia, seminars, international research meetings, joint research meetings, etc., planned by the International Research Center for Japanese Studies, the host institution of this course, and will acquire the necessary experience through hands-on practice in the management methods used in holding symposia, etc., from the following perspectives.
 1. Seminar "Preparing for symposia or other similar research events" 2.
-Seminar "Praticipating in discussions at symposia or other similar research events" 3.
-Seminar "Participating in discussions at symposia or other similar research events" • The program will help participants to acquire the necessary know-how for planning themes, preparing programs, negotiating with presenters, etc., including communication in foreign languages, and securing interpreters for symposia and other similar events. • Therefore, the objective is for the participant to accumulate sufficient experience to organize symposia, etc., as a researcher in the future by being involved in such work at the site where symposia and similar events are organized. • The ultimate goal of the program is to foster researchers with the ability to engage in international and interdisciplinary communication, through the above educational effects. • Faculty in charge: All faculty members • Dates of the symposium: Depends on the plans of the faculty members involved in the selected symposium, etc. 40JST004 Practical Training in Symposium Management B 1 Participants will be involved in the planning and operation of symposia, seminars, international research meetings, joint research meetings, etc., planned by the International Research Center for Japanese Studies, the host institution of this course, and will acquire the necessary experience through hands-on practice in the management methods used in holding symposia, etc., from the following perspectives.
-1. Seminar "Forming networks at symposia or other similar research events" 2.
-Seminar "Having wrap-up sessions at symposia or other similar research events."
-3. Seminar "Internalizing the outcomes of symposia or other similar events into individual research" The program will help participants to acquire the necessary know-how for planning themes, preparing programs, negotiating with presenters, etc., including communication in foreign languages, and securing interpreters for symposia and other similar events.
-Therefore, the objective is for the participant to accumulate sufficient experience to organize symposia, etc., as a researcher in the future by being involved in such work at the site where symposia and similar events are organized.
-The ultimate goal of the program is to foster researchers with the ability to engage in international and interdisciplinary communication, through the above educational effects.
-Faculty in charge: All faculty members Dates of the symposium: Depends on the plans of the faculty members involved in the selected symposium, etc.
+Seminar "Practical reporting at symposia or other similar research events" 3.
+Seminar "Participating in discussions at symposia or other similar research events" • The program will help participants to acquire the necessary know-how for planning themes, preparing programs, negotiating with presenters, etc., including communication in foreign languages, and securing interpreters for symposia and other similar events. • Therefore, the objective is for the participant to accumulate sufficient experience to organize symposia, etc., as a researcher in the future by being involved in such work at the site where symposia and similar events are organized. • The ultimate goal of the program is to foster researchers with the ability to engage in international and interdisciplinary communication, through the above educational effects. • Faculty in charge: All faculty members • Dates of the symposium: Depends on the plans of the faculty members involved in the selected symposium, etc.